blaisco/bookmark-manager-for-pinboard/README.md

 These are things I plan to implement.
 Suggestions are welcome.

+- Display description/tags when clicking on a bookmark
 - When submitting api token, disable button and display spinner
 - Searching for bookmarks
   Storing bookmarks in localStorage